Join Our Mailing List

 Efference And One-sided Contacts

-We risk collapsing the client's neutral field of whole-body stillness when using efference, or offering one-sided contacts that are off the midline - when we are inside a biodynamic osteopathic neutral.
-Whenever efference prevails, it radiates digital static into the unerring potency and creates 'erring' false fulcra in clients.
+We risk collapsing the client's neutral field of whole-body stillness when using efference, or offering one-sided contacts that are off the midlinewhen we are inside a biodynamic osteopathic neutral.
+Whenever we use efference, it radiates digital static into the unerring potency, which creates 'erring' false fulcra in clients.
 By analogy, efference creates disturbing ripples in a still pond.
 When we offer one-sided contacts inside an osteopathic or post-biodynamic neutral, it will establish a false midline in our client.
-When we introduce false fulcra and a false midline clients, we create treatment reactions that lead to symptoms, disease, and early death.
+When we create false fulcra or a false midline in clients, they suffer treatment reactions that lead to symptoms, disease, and early death.

 Practitioner efference and offering one-sided contacts